GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-images/index.md

 ### Using event handlers for Internet Explorer support {: #images-inline-event-handlers }

-While you _should_ use intersection observer for lazy-loading, your application requirements may be such that browser compatibility is critical.
-[You _can_ polyfill intersection observer support](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) (and this would be easiest), but you could also fall back to code using [`scroll`](https://developer.mozilla.org/en-US/docs/Web/Events/scroll),
+While you _should_ use Intersection Observer for lazy-loading, your application requirements may be such that browser compatibility is critical.
+[You _can_ polyfill Intersection Observer support](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) (and this would be easiest), but you could also fall back to code using [`scroll`](https://developer.mozilla.org/en-US/docs/Web/Events/scroll),